-Nevada law allows for the recovery of “non-economic” damages such as pain and suffering in a personal injury lawsuit.
-Non-economic damages are ones that are difficult to quantify with a specific monetary value, such as:
+Nevada law allows you to recover non-economic damages such as pain and suffering in a personal injury lawsuit.
+Non-economic damages are ones that are difficult to quantify with a specific monetary value.
+This category includes things such as:

 - Physical impairment,